markszabo/markszabo.github.io/_posts/2025-04-12-custom-kitchen-with-ichijo.md

 ### Price summary

 So let's compare the price.
-For Ichijo, I added the following options (as we had similar choices with the other makers):
+For Ichijo, I added the following options (as we made similar choices with the other makers, and we would have added these options if we go with Ichijo's kitchen):

 * water purifier: ¥107,000
 * upgraded IH stove: ¥72,600